-In this way, we ensure that the shelter dogsShelter will always contain objects of a type Dog and the variable catsShelter will always operate with objects of type Cat.
+In this way, we ensure that the shelter dogsShelter will always contain objects of type Dog and the variable catsShelter will always operate with objects of type Cat.

 Using Unknown Types by Declaring Fields

-Once used during the class declaration, the parameters that are used to indicate the unknown types are visible in the whole body of the class, therefore they can be used to declare the field as each other type:
+Once used during the class declaration, the type parameters that indicate the unknown types are visible to the whole body of the class.
+They can be used to declare a field of each type: